clusterlink-net/clusterlink/tests/iperf3/kind/README.md

     kind delete cluster --name=cluster2

 ### <ins> Automated Tests <ins>
-To run the above tests as part of an automated script.
+To run the above tests as part of an automated script with three clusters.

     ./allinone.py
 ## Running the packaged Demo